Learning how to sell on Instagram offers businesses of all sizes incredible opportunities to reach their target audiences and drive sales.

 When adding a link to Instagram Stories, you’ll notice a small arrow and “See More” text appear at the bottom of your image.
 Since this small text may go unnoticed, you can add text directing users to “Swipe Up” (or something similar) for added visibility.

 The Instagram algorithm now takes into account all the interactions you receive on your Instagram Stories as well, such as replies and shares.
-The more that a user interacts with your Instagram Stories, the more likely your posts will show up in their feed.
+The more that a user interacts with your Instagram Stories, the more likely your posts will conquer the Instagram algorithm and show up in their feed.

 A great Instagram hack to get around the algorithm is to take advantage of Instagram Stories engagement opportunities, including the polling feature or “Swipe Up” option (that is, if you have over 10,000 followers).